Off Road Policy

 You will have a full vehicle introduction from us when you arrive and only when you are 100% comfortable and understand the operations of the vehicle will you continue on your journey.

 Take some time to get used to the vehicle driving experience on our roads.
 While being an experience to put a smile on your face every time you get behind the wheel, the off-road components on our vehicles make for a driving experience you may never experienced before.
-It’s the best fun you can have with your pants on.

 Take time to get used to New Zealand roads.
-If going off-road, Do your homework and plan your route pre-trip.
+If going off-road, do your homework and plan your route pre-trip.

 In New Zealand we drive on the left.